qpleple/cloudstack-php-client/README.md

 CloudStack PHP Client
 =====================

-PHP client library for the CloudStack User API v4.3 (Reference : https://cloudstack.apache.org/docs/api/apidocs-4.3/TOC_User.html)
+PHP client library for the CloudStack User API v4.3 [Reference](https://cloudstack.apache.org/docs/api/apidocs-4.3/TOC_User.html)

 Generate with the CloudStack client generator [qpleple/cloudstack-client-generator](https://github.com/qpleple/cloudstack-client-generator), others languages are available.
 Check out this project to know more about it.